Beyond Interestingness: Semantic and Context-Aware Natural Language Query Recommendations for Visual Data Analysis: Related Work

-Interestingness-based systems evaluate the \textit{interestingness} of data insights (\eg, data subsets) generated by different exploration actions.
-The interestingness can be defined according to objective measures (\eg, information gain) or subjective criteria (\eg, unexpected values that users have not explored)~\cite{geng2006interestingness}.
-The typical recommendations include grouping (\eg, roll-up~\cite{sathe2001intelligent}, drill-down~\cite{joglekar2017interactive}), attribute-value pairs~\cite{drosou2013ymaldb}, data charts~\cite{vartak2015seedb}, and data cubes~\cite{sarawagi1998discovery, sarawagi2000user}.
-However, interestingness measures cannot be well adapted to the various preferences of different users.
-In contrast, \textit{data-driven} systems~\cite{milo2018next, aligon2015collaborative, eirinaki2013querie, chatzopoulou2009query} recommend more personalized next-step actions based on prior queries of the current user or other users.
-The data-driven systems generally assume that if two users share similar query requests, they may be interested in similar aspects of data.
-Thus, one user's query can be utilized to make suggestions for the other.
+In contrast, \textbf{data-driven systems}~\cite{milo2018next, aligon2015collaborative, eirinaki2013querie, chatzopoulou2009query} recommend more personalized next-step actions based on prior queries of the current user or other users, assuming that users with similar query requests may be interested in similar data aspects.
 Data-driven approaches involve two major steps.
 First, given a user's query contexts, the approaches retrieve the most similar query sequences from query logs generated by the same user or other users.
 Then, it analyzes the retrieved sequences to synthesize the final recommendations of next-step exploration for the current user.
-However, many data-driven approaches measure the similarity based on prefixes of attributes without considering the semantics of attributes.
+However, they often rely on shallow attribute prefix matching and overlook attribute semantics and evolving context.
+We bridge these strands by (i) encoding domain semantics and attribute relationships, (ii) retrieving cross-domain reference logs, and (iii) re-ranking candidates by contextual relevance and data interestingness, yielding domain-aligned, context-aware query suggestions.

-In our paper, we propose a \textit{data-driven} approach that explicitly considers the target analysis domain (\eg, ``customer orders''), semantic meanings of user queries, as well as conceptual relationships among a sequence of queries.
-And it generates exploration recommendations that can adapt to users' interested domains and query contexts.
-Furthermore, we incorporate our method into a NLI to enable interactive and user-friendly data exploration.
+Complementary to our goal, \textbf{visualization recommendation systems} support chart generation based on pre-defined statistical properties~\cite{vartak2015seedb, key2012vizdeck, demiralp2017foresight}, guided faceted exploration~\cite{wongsuphasawat2015voyager, wongsuphasawat2017voyager}, or sometimes including analysis context through design knowledge and chart similarity~\cite{lin2020dziban}.
+However, these systems and methods do not explicitly consider NL interaction, data semantics, and relatedness, and their connections with user NL queries.
+Here, we use standard visualization mappings to display query results.
+Some work explored personalized visualization recommendation based on user profiles and interaction histories~\cite{qian2022personalized,hu2025interactive}.
+They primarily address what to visualize rather than guiding analysts through coherent, multi-step exploratory queries over relational data.
+Our novelty lies in recommending the next semantically relevant, domain-related, context-coherent NL query in multi-table SQL settings.